asgarovf/ethylene/docs/docs/intro.md

 You can type this command into Command Prompt, Powershell, Terminal, or any other integrated terminal of your code editor.

 :::info React version
-We are not supporting the new React 18 release.
-It is recommended to use previous major React versions.
+Although we support the new React 18 release, it is recommended to use previous major React versions.